Local Whittle estimation with (quasi-)analytic wavelets: Application on a neuroscience dataset

 The DEAD group has indeed no edges.
-The MED\_L group has less edges than the two other groups of anesthetic.
+The MED\_L group has fewer edges than the two other groups of anesthetic.
 It hence seems that MED\_L anesthetic inhibits more the activity.
 Next ETO\_L group and ISO\_W group have a similar number of edges (respectively 133 and 145), but the phases differ.
-More than half of mean phases are outside the interval $[-1.1\lvert\phi^*\rvert, 1.1\lvert\phi^*\rvert]$ for ETO\_L and ISO\_W group, with similar proportions.
-This observation is interesting since it illustrates that the modelling of these data is complex.
-The introduction of a general phase enables to take into account this complexity.
+More than half of the mean phases are outside the interval $[-1.1\lvert\phi^*\rvert, 1.1\lvert\phi^*\rvert]$ for ETO\_L and ISO\_W groups, with similar proportions.
+This observation is interesting because it illustrates that the modeling of these data is complex.
+The introduction of a general phase enables to take this complexity into account.
 Concerning the physical interpretation, no easy conclusion can be given.
-As it was mentioned in \cite{buxton2013physics}, the time scale of BOLD (Blood oxygenation level dependent) response is very small in comparison to the neuronal activity, the delay is observed to be equal to a few seconds.
-Considering the different time scales involved in the production of the BOLD response, we may hypothesize that lags are not the underlying phenomenon that produces phase differences in the fMRI signals.
-However, as stated in \cite{buxton2013physics}, the time scale can vary in the same subject depending on the physiological baseline state, which is known to be modified under anesthetization.
+As it was mentioned in \cite{buxton2013physics}, the time scale of BOLD (Blood oxygenation level dependent) response is very small in comparison with the neuronal activity.
+The observed delay is equal to a few seconds.
+Considering the different time scales involved in the production of the BOLD response, we may hypothesize that lags are not the underlying phenomenon that produces phase differences in fMRI signals.
+However, as stated in \cite{buxton2013physics}, the time scale can vary in the same subject depending on the physiological baseline state, which is known to be modified under anesthesia.